 A genetic modification does not always lead to the production of a new protein, for example LM plants have been developed using RNAi.

-Certain proteins may be under the control of selective promoters and may, therefore, only be expressed in specific parts of the plant or during specific stages of physiological development.
+Certain proteins may be under the control of selective promoters and may, therefore, only be expressed in specific parts of the LMO or during specific stages of physiological development.

-The expression levels of transgenic proteins in plants can be up to 2% of the total soluble protein, even when strong constitutive promoters are used to drive expression therefore the expression levels may be too low for immunological testing to be successful.
+The expression levels of transgenic proteins in LMOs might contribute not more than 2% of the total soluble protein, even when strong constitutive promoters are used to drive expression therefore the expression levels may be too low for immunological testing to be successful.

+LMOs might express insoluble proteins that are hard to tackle/target with easy-to-use immunological methods